lsolesen/minimal-mistakes/README.md

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, run `npm install`.

-To test the theme, run `bundle exec rake preview` and open your browser at `http://localhost:4000/test/`.
-This starts a Jekyll server using content in the `test/` directory.
-As modifications are made to the theme and test site, it will regenerate and you should see the changes in the browser after a refresh.

 ## Credits